jhale/selected-topics-in-mmcs/README.md

 ### Papers

-Suggestions from the students are of course welcome!
+Suggestions from the students are welcome!

 {% include_relative papers.html %}